amcgail/episim/README.md

 Ideally you should be able to just run these notebooks, although there are a few things to keep in mind:

 + You should have at least 16GB of RAM, and a lot of time.
 The `synthset 3000` simulation maxed out my desktop for 24h.
++ The simulations are stochastic, so the results you get will be slightly different from those reported in the paper.
++ My specific results are not included in this repository, because they are quite large.
+If you would like access, send an email to am2873@cornell.edu